igor04/acts_has_many/README.md

 # OR

 class Company < ActiveRecord::Base
-  acts_has_many relations: [:users] # array necessary relations
+  acts_has_many :users # list necessary relations

   has_many :users
 end

 # acts_has_many options:
-# 	:relations( array; default: has many relation which are written above) - necessary relations
+# 	list relations(it maybe missed if you use has many relation which are written above)
 # 	:compare( string or symbol; default: :title) - name column with unique elements in table
 # 	:through( boolean; default: false) - if you use has_many :through